jvirico/slam-navigation/README.md

-# Simultaneous Localization and Mapping Navigation
+# Simultaneous Localization and Mapping Navigation for automated photovoltaic plants fault detection using drones

 #### Author